Jujutsu: A Two-stage Defense against Adversarial Patch Attacks on Deep Neural Networks: Related Work

+\emph{Certified defenses. } Chiang et al.~\cite{chiang2020certified} propose the first certified defense against patch attack by Interval Bound Propagation, which constrains the influence of the adversarial pixels in the hidden layers to compute a lower bound of the robustness.
+Levine et al.~\cite{levine2020randomized} introduce de-randomized smoothing (DS) to build a smoothed classifier whose prediction is based on the ensemble of local prediction on pixel patches.
+Xiang et al.~\cite{xiang2020patchguard} propose PatchGuard which is based on enforcing small receptive field and robust feature masking.
+PatchCleanser~\cite{xiang2021patchcleanser} is a provable defense whose main idea is that clean examples are more robust than AEs under small masking and the AEs can be mitigated via a two-round masking.

-Naseer et al.~\cite{naseer2019local} propose local gradient smoothing (LGS) to mitigate patch attacks by identifying the regions with high gradient magnitude, and smoothing out regions whose gradient values are greater than a certain threshold.
-Hayes et al.~\cite{hayes2018visible} generate saliency maps to detect and remove adversarial pixels based on pre-defined thresholds to scan the saliency map.
+\emph{Empirical defenses. } Naseer et al.~\cite{naseer2019local} propose local gradient smoothing (LGS) to mitigate patch attacks by identifying the regions with high gradient magnitude, and smoothing out regions whose gradient values are greater than a certain threshold.
+Hayes et al.~\cite{hayes2018visible} introduce digital watermark (DW), which uses pre-defined thresholds to scan the saliency map to detect and remove important pixels (hence the adversarial pixels are also removed).
 Jha et al.~\cite{jha2019attribution} detect patch attacks by selectively masking the top-$k$\% salient features and comparing the prediction labels.
-While useful, these techniques suffer from high FPRs (from 12\% to over 30\%~\cite{hayes2018visible,jha2019attribution}).
-In contrast, \sysname yields an average FP of 0.7\% with high defense performance.
-Adversarial training is also used to defend against patch attacks~\cite{rao2020adversarial,wu2020defending}.
-Our results show that \sysname outperforms AT, especially when defending against attacks that target multiple labels.
-Chou et al.~\cite{chou2020sentinet} propose SentiNet for detecting patch attacks based on statistical analysis.
-We show that \sysname outperforms SentiNet by detecting more adversarial samples and much lower FPR.
+While useful in detecting adversarial examples, these techniques also incorrectly flag many benign samples as being adversarial because the natural features in benign samples may also exceed the pre-defined thresholds or remain as the top-$k$\% salient features.
+Hence these techniques suffer from high FPRs.
+Chou et al.~\cite{chou2020sentinet} propose SentiNet for detecting patch attacks based on model interpretability and statistical analysis, which provides limited detection performance and does not support attack mitigation.
+Adversarial training, a standard adversarial defense technique, can also be used to defend against patch attacks~\cite{rao2020adversarial,wu2020defending}.
+But it also suffers from high FPRs and performance degradation when the adversary targets multiple labels.
+Unlike prior work, \sysname is a two-staged defense that provides both attack detection and mitigation, and yields superior detection and mitigation performance with very low FPRs.